Merck & Co.: 2001–2019

-In January 2015, Merck acquired Cubist Pharmaceuticals.
+In January 2015, Merck acquired Cubist Pharmaceuticals for $102 per share in cash or about $9.5 billion in total.

 In July 2015, Merck and Ablynx expanded their 18-month-old immuno-oncology collaboration by four years, generating a potential $4.4 billion in milestone payments for the Abylnx.
 The company also announced it would spend $95 million up front collaborating with cCAM Biotherapeutics and its early-stage treatment similar to Keytruda.
 Merck & Co. will bring in CM-24, an antibody designed to block the immune checkpoint CEACAM1.

 In January 2016, Merck announced two new partnerships; the first with Quartet Medicine and its small molecule pain treatments, the second with Complix investigating intracellular cancer targets, with both collaborations potentially generating up to $595 million and $280 million respectively.
 Days later the company announced it would acquire IOmet Pharma, with IOmet becoming a wholly owned subsidiary of Merck & Co.
 The acquisition includes IOmets indoleamine-2,3-dioxygenase 1 (IDO), tryptophan 2,3-dioxygenase (TDO), and dual-acting inhibitors.

 In July 2016, the company acquired Afferent Pharmaceuticals, developer of a candidate used to block P2RX3 receptors, for approximately $1 billion, plus up to $750 million in milestone payments.

 In 2017, Merck bought the PARP inhibitor Lynparza from AstraZeneca.

 In April 2017, Merck Animal Health acquired Vallée S.A., a Brazilian animal health product manufacturer.

 In September 2017, the company announced it would acquire Rigontec, developer of a candidate to target the retinoic acid-inducible gene I pathway, for $554 million.

+In October 2017, the company granted the inaugural Merck-AGITG Clinical Research Fellowship in Gastro-Intestinal (GI) Cancer to David Lau, a professional in Melbourne, Australia.

 In June 2018, Merck acquired Viralytics, an Australian viral cancer drug company, for AUD$502 million.

 In 2018, Merck began the submission process for a Biologics License Application to the Food and Drug Administration under the Breakthrough Therapy Designation for an investigational vaccine, called V920, to fight the Zaire strain of the Ebola virus.

 In April 2019, the company acquired Immune Design for approximately $300 million, gaining access to its immunotherapy programs.
 It also acquired Antelliq Group for $2.4 billion, or $3.7 billion including debt.

 In May 2019, Merck announced it would acquire Peloton Therapeutics, developer of a HIF-2alpha inhibitor for Von Hippel–Lindau disease-associated renal cell carcinoma, for up to $2.2 billion.

 In June 2019, Merck announced it would acquire Tilos Therapeutics for up to $773 million.

 In November 2019, the company acquired Calporta, which focused on Parkinsons and Alzheimers treatments.

 In December 2019, Merck Animal Health acquired Vaki, an aquaculture company, from Pentair.